 Display the original location of the item in another window.
-With prefix arg, make sure that the entire entry is made visible in the outline, not only the heading.
+With a prefix argument, make sure that drawers stay folded.

 Go to the original location of the item and delete other windows.

 Delete other windows.

 Switch to week view.

 Go forward in time to display the span following the current one.
 For example, if the display covers a week, switch to the following week.

 Go backward in time to display earlier dates.

 Go to today.

 Prompt for a date and go there.